123.38 kw solar energy installed for Tilton School in Tilton, New Hampshire by ReVision Energy. Read more

-Buy the Power from a Solar Array, Not a Solar Array
+Buy Power from a Solar Array, not the Grid

 All of ReVision’s solar PPA offers include a path to ownership after 7 years, allowing the nonprofit entity to ultimately own the solar generating assets and save a much greater amount of money in the long-term.
 Nonprofits may also opt to continue making payments on the solar array for 20 years and purchase in year 21.